Language in the Flow of Time: Time-Series-Paired Texts Weaved into a Unified Temporal Narrative: Chronological Textual Resonance (CTR)

-For each dataset $\mathcal{D} = \{\bm{X}, \bm{S}\}$, we employ the Fourier Transform \cite{nussbaumer1982fast, sneddon1995fourier} to analyze the frequency components of time series data, allowing us to identify its dominant periodic components, as illustrated by the blue curves in Figure \ref{fig: fft results with text marks}.
-Furthermore, to examine the periodicity of texts, we embed each $s_t \in \bm{S}$ to obtain the text embedding $e_t$ at timestamp $t$.
-Then we compute their lag-similarity, defined as $d_l = \sum_t \mathrm{cos}(e_t, e_{t+L})$ where $L$ is the lag and $\mathrm{cos}(\cdot, \cdot)$ represents the cosine similarity.
+For each dataset $\mathcal{D} = \{\bm{X}, \bm{S}\}$, we employ Fourier Transform \citep{nussbaumer1982fast, sneddon1995fourier} to analyze the frequency components of time series data and identify its dominant periodic components, illustrated by the blue curves in Figure \ref{fig: fft results with text marks}.
+To examine the periodicity of texts, we embed each $s_t \in \bm{S}$ to obtain the text embedding $e_t$ at timestamp $t$.
+Then, we compute their lag-similarity, defined as $d_l = \sum_t \mathrm{cos}(e_t, e_{t+L})$ where $L$ is the lag and $\mathrm{cos}(\cdot, \cdot)$ represents the cosine similarity.
 If the text embeddings exhibit a significant periodic pattern, the lag-similarity $d_l$ will also fluctuate periodically as the lag $l$ increases (proof in Proposition \ref{proposition: lag similarity}).
-Finally, we identify the major frequencies (those with the largest amplitudes) of the texts by applying FFT to the text lag-similarity, and mark them with red dashed lines, as shown in Figure \ref{fig: fft results with text marks}.
+Finally, we identify major frequencies (with the largest amplitudes) of the texts by applying FFT to text lag-similarity, and mark them with red dashed lines, as shown in Figure \ref{fig: fft results with text marks}.
 Detailed process is provided in Appendix \ref{ap: detailed frequency analysis}.
-We find that, for these datasets, the major frequencies of the paired texts closely match those of the time series.
+We find that the major frequencies of the paired texts closely match those of the time series.
 Specifically, the paired texts also show periodicity of 12 (frequency 0.083) for monthly sampled time series, indicating that the paired texts exhibit periodicity that is strongly aligned with the temporal dynamics of the time series.